stfc/RegentParticleDSL/docs/intro/syntax.md

 ## Headers

-All files used with RegentParticleDSL must begin with the same first line:
+All files used with HartreeParticleDSL must begin with the same first line:
 ```
     import "regent"
 ```